Transactional email providers help you reach inboxes and avoid spam filters.

 WordPress’s default method of sending email uses a PHP mailer and these emails get sent straight from your web server.
 Now this is bad, because without some additional set-up, these emails do not have the necessary ‘tags’ to verify where they actually came from.

-Many of the big email providers like Google, Microsoft and Zoho will mark these emails as spam, or sometimes they will got blocked from even reaching the inbox.
+Email providers like Google, Microsoft, and Zoho often label these emails as spam or block them from reaching the inbox.

 Luckily, there is a free and easy fix!

 Transactional email providers let you route your website emails through their mail sending servers.
-They usually provide API keys that make it really easy to add the service to your WordPress website, and give you easy to follow instructions on how to add the required DNS records to verify that your emails are actually coming from your domain.
+API keys are typically provided to easily integrate the service into your WordPress website.
+They also give clear instructions on adding the necessary DNS records to verify the origin of your emails.

-By sending your email through a transactional provider, you increase the change of your emails reaching their intended destination, you can also view the analytics to see your opens, clicks, bounces and blocked messages.
+By sending your email through a transactional provider, you increase the chance of your emails reaching their intended destination.
+You can also view the analytics to see your opens, clicks, bounces and blocked messages.